matthias314/OffsetRanges.jl/README.md

 ## Known issues

-- Offset ranges made with this package are sometimes as fast as `OffsetArray` and sometimes slower by a factor of 1.7 (for example for adding two arrays).
+- Offset arrays made with this package are sometimes as fast as `OffsetArray` and sometimes slower by a factor of 1.7 (for example for adding two arrays).
 This seems to be somehow due to how broadcasting is implemented.
 Adding two offset arrays via a `for` loop is as fast as for `OffsetArray`.